gitze/wifi-location-changer/README.md

 # wifi-location-changer
- OSX - Change Network Location based in Wifi SSID
+ MacOS - Change Network Location based in Wifi SSID

+**Note:**
+ This script is based on the work of https://github.com/rimar/wifi-location-changer and adoped to my personal needs